ExecuJet Aviation Group: History

 In 2015, ExecuJet was acquired by the Luxaviation Group.
-With Luxaviation is headquartered in Luxembourg, and with ExecuJet has a combined staff of 1,500 and a fleet of over 250 business jets.
+Luxaviation is headquartered in Luxembourg, and with ExecuJet has a combined staff of 1,500 and a fleet of over 250 business jets.
 ExecuJet began operations in Bali in the same year.
+The acquisition of ExecuJet by the Luxaviation Group started the process of centralizing certain operational services in a shared services structure based in Cambridge.